apollographql/apollo-client/docs/source/apollo-server/tools.md

 The function `apolloServer` wraps the `graphqlHTTP` middleware from `express-graphql`.
 If you replace an existing call to `graphqlHTTP` with a call to `apolloServer`, the resulting express middleware will behave in exactly the same way.
 For the documentation of the graphqlHTTP arguments, refer to the express-graphql [documentation](https://github.com/graphql/express-graphql#options).

 **schema**
-In place of a GraphQLSchema, `apolloServer` also accepts an array of GraphQL shorthand type definitions as described in [Schema creation](#Schema-creation).
+In place of a GraphQLSchema, `apolloServer` also accepts an array of GraphQL schema language type definitions as described in [Schema creation](#Schema-creation).

 **resolvers**
-Resolvers is a required option if the schema provided to `apolloServer` is in shorthand GraphQL schema language.
+Resolvers is a required option if the schema provided to `apolloServer` is in GraphQL schema language.
 If defined, the option `resolvers` expects an Object that defines a resolve function for each non-scalar field of every type defined in the schema.
 Fields that take arguments also require a resolve function.
 A simple example defining a single resolve function for the `author` field of the `RootQuery` type is given below.
 A more detailed description is given in [Resolve functions](#Resolve-functions).
 Resolve functions should be stateless.

 ```js
 const resolvers = {